two students walking outside a building on campus

 • Overall grade point average of 2.75 or higher.
 A C or better in all content specialty courses completed by students seeking admission to all programs.

-• Submission of a University Professional Reference form.
+• Submission of an Education Department Professional Reference form.

 Course Offerings